stuartellis/stuartellis-site-hugo/content/posts/time-budgeting.md

 Allbery](https://www.eyrie.org/~eagle/reviews/books/1-4736-0885-6.html), I got a copy of [Secrets of Productive People, by Mark Forster](http://markforster.squarespace.com/) and started reading.
-The author actually starts with time costs, to make the point that learning a new skill or carrying out a project _will_ require a non-trivial investment of your time, and you have to deal with that.
+The author actually begins with time costs, to make the point that learning a new skill or carrying out a project _will_ require a non-trivial investment of your time, and you have to deal with that.

 # OK, How Much Time Do I Actually Have?

-It's not difficult to work out a rough schedule, but the different slots of time that I have available will not be equivalent.
+It's not difficult to work out a rough schedule, but the different slots of time that I will have available are not equivalent.
 The time that I have during (train) commutes is better in some ways than, say, time later in an evening, because I know that I will have more energy.